View the CD

 The programme includes many of his best- loved works for solo piano, including a selection of Preludes, Etudes-Tableaux and Moments Musicaux, some of his own transcriptions and the haunting Elégie, as well as works by Scriabin and Tchaikovsky.

-Elégie was performed in Lucy Parham’s Word/Play series at Kings Place, London in April 2016 in a specially abridged version for a Coffee Concert.
+Elégie was first performed in Lucy Parham’s Word/Play series at Kings Place, London in 2016 and in March 2023 it received its Wigmore Hall debut – in the week of Rachmaninoff’s 150th anniversary.

-The full concert version is now touring the UK.
-Recent and forthcoming venues include St George’s Bristol, St John’s Smith Square, Cheltenham International Festival, Salisbury Playhouse, Kings Place, Lower Machen Festival, Sheffield University Concert Series, Rose Theatre Kingston, Apex Bury St Edmunds, Yvonne Arnaud Theatre, Ulverston Festival, Hertford Theatre, Stratford International Festival and Cambridge International Summer Festival.
+Recent and forthcoming venues include Wigmore Hall, Barbican Centre, Petworth Festival, St George’s Bristol, Chichester Festival Theatre, Music at Galway, Belfast International Arts Festival, New Ross Piano Festival Ireland, Athenry Festival, St John’s Smith Square, York Festival, Canterbury Festival, Summer Music in City Churches Festival, Fairlight Hall Celebrity Series, Dora Stouzker Hall, Holt Festival, Wimbledon Literary Festival, Landeillo Festival, South Downs International Festival, Winchester Festival, Guildford Festival, Algarve Concerts Series, Chipping Campden Festival, Cheltenham International Festival, Ludlow Festival, Salisbury Playhouse, Kings Place, Lower Machen Festival, Sheffield University Concert Series, Dorchester Arts Series, Rose Theatre Kingston, Milton Combe Festival, Halesworth Arts Festival, Apex Bury St Edmunds, Yvonne Arnaud Theatre, Ulverston Festival, Hertford Theatre, Stratford upon Avon International Festival and Cambridge International Summer Festival.

-Actors narrating and reading Rachmaninoff’s words include Dominic West, Henry Goodman, Simon Russell Beale, Robert Glenister, Tim McInnerny, Alex Jennings, Lloyd Owen and Alistair McGowan.
+Actors narrating and reading Rachmaninoff’s words include Henry Goodman, Simon Russell Beale, Dominic West, Robert Glenister, Tim McInnerny, Edward Fox, Alex Jennings, Lloyd Owen and Alistair McGowan.

 “There is nothing more satisfying than listening to great music, beautifully performed, while, at the same time, learning a little about the world in which it came into being and about the people who created it.